You are here

 What a crucial point!
 The greatest barrier to dialogue is our failure to separate people from their ideas.
 When that happens, people become afraid to challenge bad ideas because they feel like they’re demeaning the person who holds them.
 But people are not their beliefs—they have beliefs, but they are not identical with their beliefs.
 That’s a vital distinction, which Sheen helps us see.

-Response: Given the above would the commission agree that is exactly what sharia law does?
+Response: Given the above and the points below would the commission agree that is exactly what sharia law does?

 Islamic scholar Yahya Cholil Staquf: “This includes those portions of Shariah that promote Islamic supremacy, encourage enmity towards non-Muslims and require the establishment of a caliphate.
 It is these elements – still taught by most Sunni and Shiite institutions – that constitute a summons to perpetual conflict.”